jmandrake/cicd_terraform_aws/README.md

-# cicd_terraform_aws
+# cicd_terraform_aws: Deploy AWS Lambda Functions with Terraform and Github Actions
 [![terraform-deploy](https://github.com/jmandrake/cicd_terraform_aws/actions/workflows/deploy.yaml/badge.svg)](https://github.com/jmandrake/cicd_terraform_aws/actions/workflows/deploy.yaml)

 Demo project for CICD with Github Actions using Terraform and AWS.

-This demo was adapted from the original files (see below for credits)
+This demo was adapted from the original files (see below for credits) to deploy python Lambda functions to AWS using Terraform template files.
+No Terraform account or token needed for deployment.

 ## Changes: